wlangera/gcube-bcubed-hack/paper.md

 ![Schematic overview of the different types of tasks.
 See text for explanation.](./figures/task_types.png){#Figure_2 .Figure width=500px}

-Using a Google Form we got an overview of participants' interest in the different tasks, and an idea where a potential lack of coverage might arise.
+Using a Google Form we got an overview of participants' interest in the different tasks, and an idea where a potential shortage of coverage might occur.
 Tasks were divided and followed up via a simple scrum methodology by using sticky notes (coloured by task type) on a board.
 The board was divided in four parts (from left to right): 'Ice Box', 'In Progress', 'Review', and 'Complete'.
 The 'Ice Box' is where all the potential tasks and ideas were stored before they were prioritized and selected for development.
 The 'In Progress' category contains tasks that the team was actively working on during development.
 The 'Review' category is for tasks that have been completed but are awaiting review, testing, or approval.
 The 'Complete' category includes tasks that have been reviewed, approved, and finalized.
 Participants were free to choose and add tasks to the scrum board, indicating the task and their name on the sticky note.

 ## Results
 ### Collaboration